intel/ai-reference-models/docs/general/tensorflow/LaunchBenchmark.md

 required code repositories, dataset, and pretrained model.
 Once you get to the step for running the `launch_benchmark.py` script, omit the `--docker-image` arg to run without a Docker container.
-If you run on Windows, please omit the `--socket-id` arg too to run using all of the cores on the system.
+If you run on Windows, please check the [instructions for the environment setup and running the available models](Windows.md).
 If you have installed the model dependencies in a virtual environment be sure that you are calling the proper python executable, which includes the dependencies that you installed in the previous step.